 NOPQR– very light STUVWXYZ– light

 A diamond’s proportions, symmetry and polish determine how light reflects when it enters the diamond.
 The better the cut grade, the more it will sparkle.
 A beautiful diamond looks the way it does because of three optical effects: white light reflections called brightness, flashes of color called fire, and areas of light and dark called scintillation.
 The term “cut” also describes a diamond’s shape.
+Round Brilliant Cut The round brilliant cut diamond is the most popular and most expensive diamond shape available today.

 The round brilliant cut diamond is the most popular and most expensive diamond shape available today.